mzazon/awesome-cloud-projects/aws/video-on-demand-mediastore/video-on-demand-mediastore.md

 4. Sample video content for testing (MP4 format recommended)
 5. Estimated cost: $5-15 for testing resources (varies by data transfer)

 > **Warning**: AWS Elemental MediaStore support will end on November 13, 2025.
 Consider migrating to S3 with CloudFront for new implementations.
+See [AWS blog post](https://aws.amazon.com/blogs/media/support-for-aws-elemental-mediastore-ending-soon/) for migration guidance.

 ## Preparation